 The NPAC personnel issues a resend for the failed or partially failed subscriptionVersion.

 The NPAC SMS issues an M-CREATE for the subscriptionVersion to each of the Local SMSs for which the M-CREATE previously failed, and is accepting downloads for the NPA-NXX of the subscriptionVersion.
+For the XML interface, SVCD – SvCreateDownload.